dorogoy/l1nkZip/user-guide/docs/selfhosting.md

 ## Kubernetes manifest

 This is an example of a StatefulSet to deploy L1nkZip to a Kubernetes cluster.
 The required secrets are not included and it uses a sqlite database with litestream.
-This example is for a S3 compatible service (idrivee), [Amazon S3 configuration](https://litestream.io/guides/s3/) for AWS is slightly different.
+This example is for a S3 compatible service (idrive e2), [Amazon S3 configuration](https://litestream.io/guides/s3/) for AWS is slightly different.
 Please, have a look at the [Litestream documentation][litestream] for more details.

 ```yaml
 ---